 The recognition of the public and private realms by de Beauvoir challenged common attitudes regarding the private realm remaining private.
 This created a culture of dismissing any forms of domestic issues as purely domestic and of no business to publically and legally regulate in the home.
 Physical abuse that happened at home was treated as a private issue between a man and his wife and was seen as not the business of the public to resolve.
 For example, it has taken years for marital rape to be firstly even recognised as a concept and secondly announced as against the law.
 Beforehand, there was an assumption in society that a woman's sexual consent was by the declaration of marriage (Oakley A 1981:209-265).
 It was the work of de Beauvoir that challenged domestic inequalities that contributed to the agreement of a more publicly managed approach to abuse in the home.
-It was with this that de Beauvoir made advancements to a better legal protection in the understanding of women's varying degrees of inequality.
+It was with this that de Beauvoir made advancements to a better legal protection in the experiences of women in the household.
+However, her theories are limited in the understanding of women's varying degrees of inequality.